Herbs To Plant In The Fall Lavender

 It helps with skin conditions – Your skin will love crushed lavender or a lavender tincture.
 With fresh lavender, you can apply it to your skin to help with minor scrapes or burns on the skin, or use it for skin conditions like psoriasis and eczema.

-You can relieve mental distress – Lavender also happens to be amazing at helping with your mental and emotional health.
+Relieve mental distress – Lavender also happens to be amazing at helping with your mental and emotional health.
 It is often used for stress, anxiety, and even depression.
-Lavender has the ability to calm your nerves and relax you, which helps with everything from emotional stress to reducing anxiety and helping treat your panic attacks more naturally.
+It has the ability to calm your nerves and relax you, which helps with everything from emotional stress to reducing anxiety and helping treat your panic attacks more naturally.

 Lavender reduces chronic pain – There are some types of chronic pain that can be relieved with the help of lavender, including headaches and migraines.
-Lavender not only relaxes the mind, but can relax the body as well.
-You can use your fresh lavender for your headaches by adding it to your pillow or making a DIY headwrap.
+It not only relaxes the mind, but can relax the body as well.
+You can use your it for your headaches by adding it to your pillow or making a DIY headwrap.

 It helps provide more antioxidants – The antioxidants in lavender aren’t necessarily used for boosting your immune system like other herbs, but instead are ideal for your skin.
 They can help slow down the aging process when you use lavender on your skin regularly.